joye61/colorful-captcha/README.md

   // Spacing between characters, the default is 5px spacing?: number;
-  // The length of characters, the default is 4
+  // The length of characters, the default is 4 length?: number;
-  length: number;
-  // Whether characters are allowed to be repeated, the default is false
+  // Whether characters are allowed to be repeated, the default is false noRepeat?: boolean;
-  noRepeat: boolean;
   // Source of character extraction, excluding 0, o, l, I
   // Default: "123456789abcdefghijkmnpqrstuvwxyzABCDEFGHJKLMNPQRSTUVWXYZ"
-  source: string;
+  source?: string;
 }

 // Return value type